openwdl/wdl/versions/draft-3/SPEC.md

 ### Object Literals

-Object literals are specified similarly to maps, but require an `object` keyword:
+Object literals are specified similarly to maps, but require an `object` keyword immediately before the `{`:

 ```wdl
 Object f = object {